TECHNOLOGY

 Technology

-So whilst our clinicians have experience in both traditional methods of ‘Plaster of Paris’ casting and 3D colour digital scanning, digital scanning is fast becoming the preferred method.
+Whilst our clinicians have experience in both traditional methods of ‘Plaster of Paris’ casting and 3D colour digital scanning, digital scanning is fast becoming the preferred method.
 This method involves using a white light 3D colour scanner and highly specialised CADCAM software to capture an image of the limb digitally on screen.
-Our robot then mills the shaped form out of polyurethane foam which is used to custom make your device.
+A robot then mills the shaped form out of polyurethane foam which is used to custom make your device.
+We use a combination of plaster casts and foam milled casts depending on our client needs.
+In addition to traditional Super Skin and foam cosmetic covers, we have a range of modern cosmetic options available from Alleles Prosthetic Leg Covers to Nextt Flex Covers.

 Our goal is to become a ‘Plaster-of-Paris-less’ clinic!